binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10fromRuss.md

 {#wdcnz-demo-1}
 ![](images/HandsOnHack.png)

 The following attack was the first one of five that I demonstrated at WDCNZ in 2015.
-The subsequesnt attack was a credential harvest based on a spoofed website that hypothetically fetched via a spear phishing attack.
-That particular attack can be found in the "Spear Phishing" section of the People chapter in [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers).
+The subsequent attack was a credential harvest based on a spoofed website that was hypothetically fetched via a spear phishing attack.
+That particular attack can be found in the "Spear Phishing" section of the People chapter in [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com).

 Theoretically, in order to achieve readiness for this attack, you would have executed several stages first.
 If you are carrying out a penetration testing engagement, it is likely you would have completed the following: